-NFVI is evidenced in FIGURE 16.
+NFVI is evidenced in FIGURE 17.
 Virtualization-capable nodes throughout the SEMIoTICS Architecture permit the orchestration of VNFs from a centralized location (i.e. NFV MANO).
 UC owners, or the Global Pattern Orchestrator may trigger NFV Component's APIs to: onboard descriptors, orchestration, and retrieve NFV telemetry.

-Descriptor onboarding: as described in D3.2, for the NFV Orchestrator (NFVO) to orchestrate a Network Service it requires a blueprint, or descriptor to be loaded (onboarded).
-Before onboarding, authorized components such as the Pattern Orchestrator may modify the descriptors in order for the to-be-orchestrated NS to comply with a specific pattern or constraint3.
-FIGURE 17 shows a message sequence diagram of a VNF descriptor onboarding.
+- Descriptor onboarding: as described in D3.2, for the NFV Orchestrator (NFVO) to orchestrate a Network Service it requires a blueprint, or descriptor to be loaded (onboarded).
+Before onboarding, authorized components such as the Pattern Orchestrator may modify the descriptors in order for the to-be-orchestrated NS to comply with a specific pattern or constraint. - Orchestration: once descriptors are onboarded, NFVO, via its Service and Resource Orchestration functions gather available resources from the VIM and then schedules the instantiation/creation of the required services specified in the descriptors. - NFV Telemetry: via well-defined endpoints, authorized components may trigger NFVO's or VIM's APIs in order to gather telemetry metrics from running NS, or the NFVI, respectively.
+The former can be gathered via the Os-Ma-Nfvo endpoint at the NFV MANO (see ), while the latter is exposed as a telemetry endpoint at the VIM manager.
+FIGURE 18 summarizes the physical location of the aforementioned API endpoints, as well as the information they provide.

-3 For ways to modify Network Services, refer to Section 4.7 in D3.2.
+&lt;sup>3 For ways to modify Network Services, refer to Section 4.7 in D3.2.